 LifeRing: Wednesdays at 7pm

-Al-anon and NA groups do not currently meet in the CUCRC.
+NA, Al-anon, ACOA, SMART Recovery and Refuge Recovery groups do not currently meet in the CUCRC.
 Several members in our community do attend meetings off campus, however.
 Contact us if you would like to be connected with someone in those fellowships.